 Your Great Speech therapist will also help teach your child about pacing.
 Pacing can be a very important aspect of speech as if the pacing between syllables or words is too long or too short, it can deeply affect the clarity and accuracy of speech.
 When a child is learning longer words with multiple syllables, the pacing and speed at which each syllable is produced are very important, and a registered speech and language pathologist can help with these skills immensely.

 Bringing speech therapy online to a telepractice means that speech therapy is more accessible and convenient than ever.
 Children love engaging with their therapist online, and online appointments eliminate wasted time such as travel to the clinic and waiting room time.
 It also brings the fun and novel element of technology that children are naturally drawn to and proficient at.
-A specialized speech and language pathologist is waiting to help support you and your child as they learn and grow their communication skills.
+You and your child can benefit from the support of a qualified speech and language pathologist as they develop their communication abilities.
 Get started and schedule your free introductory call today!